fetchai/agents-aea/docs/ledger-integration.md

 For a ledger to be considered `supported` in the framework, three abstract base classes need to be implemented:

-- the <a href="../api/crypto/base#aea.crypto.base.LedgerApi">`LedgerApi`</a> class wraps the api to talk to the ledger and its helper methods
+- the <a href="../api/crypto/base#aea.crypto.base.LedgerApi">`LedgerApi`</a> class wraps the API to talk to the ledger and its helper methods
-- the <a href="../api/crypto/base#aea.crypto.base.Crypto">`Crypto`</a> class wraps the api to perform cryptographic operations for the relevant ledger
+- the <a href="../api/crypto/base#aea.crypto.base.Crypto">`Crypto`</a> class wraps the API to perform cryptographic operations for the relevant ledger
-- the <a href="../api/crypto/base#aea.crypto.base.FaucetApi">`FaucetApi`</a> class wraps the api to talk to a faucet on a testnet
+- the <a href="../api/crypto/base#aea.crypto.base.FaucetApi">`FaucetApi`</a> class wraps the API to talk to a faucet on a testnet

 These three classes have their own registries, which allow the developer to import the relevant object where needed: